jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 * Profiles can be edited from the command line interface
 * You can change passwords from the command line interface
 * You can edit profile settings from the command line, including passwords
-* Limit access to your code according to IP addressranges (CIDR)
+* Limit access to your code according to IP address ranges (CIDR)
 * One-time use Password Recovery codes have been implemented for greater security
 * Limit code to read or read-write control by controlling tokens
 * Create and delete specialized tokens to allow targeted and controlled distribution